joonsunn/my-VM-setup/my-CT-experience.md

 To update tunneling config without downtime: <https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/deploy-tunnels/deploy-cloudflared-replicas/>

+UPDATE: Easier to just use remotely-managed tunnel instead of CLI: <https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/>

+Easier to make changes, especially adding routes to tunnel.

+NOTE: Cloudflare recommends one tunnel per machine.
+Adding more identities to the same config file in CLI does not work anyway, hence why just use remotely-managed tunnels.
+Had problem adding routes to existing tunnel config (link #2 keeps going to link #1).

 ## Running Docker containers

 In the root directory of the app (where the /src folder resides together with `Dockerfile` and `docker-compose.yml`):